A Few Comments about Judges

 Their ego tells them that their opinions are the result of years of experience and rational, objective analysis.

 Many judges have big egos.
 They were lawyers before they became judges and had to deal with all sorts of situations.
 Their egos served them well in resolving issues and managing the intricacies of their legal practices.
 After they read the material (yours and the opponent’s) and before you have a chance to make any submissions on the matter, some judges will have made up their minds about the judgment they would render.
-Thus, in giving reasons, they would seek out information in the pleadings and other evidence that would confirm their beliefs and avoid contradictory evidence and opinions, or discount such contradictory evidence and opinions and find faults with them.
+Thus, in giving reasons, they would seek out information in the pleadings and other evidence that would confirm their beliefs and avoid contradictory evidence and opinions or discount such contradictory evidence and opinions and find faults with them.
 It is incumbent upon you, the party litigant, to present your pleadings and your evidence in the most persuasive way possible to avoid this element of unpredictability.
 You can do this in many ways, one of which is the thorough preparation of your witnesses.

-This is not necessarily a negative or positive attitude but it is part of life’s realities.
-During the course of their careers judges hear and decide many cases.
+This is not necessarily a negative or positive attitude, but it is part of life’s realities.
+During their careers, judges hear and decide many cases.
 Many of these cases have a familiar theme, as for example, parents having their children apprehended by the local child welfare agency because of allegations of drug or alcohol abuse, or mental health concerns.
 Many of these cases have a familiar theme: Any time someone will quit something cold turkey, the brain will make a desperate effort to return to the old habit.
 Although the onus falls on the agency to prove child neglect, these judges, in their minds, have this onus reversed because they learned from experience of trying so many cases with similar facts that point to a high probability of many of these parents being unable to master the resources or resolve their issues that would propel them to be better parents and enable them to take care of their children.
 And yet, in many situations, parents do come around and manage to beat the odds against them.
-The old adage "I’ll believe it when I see it" applies.
+The adage "I’ll believe it when I see it" applies.
 Knowing this tendency will propel you to demonstrate by deeds that the progress in your case is material and long lasting and that the probability of relapsing is minimized with supports in place.
 That is why preparation of your case – and doing what is expected of you – is one of the most important aspects of winning.

 Most Judges cannot read your mind or your thoughts